 Children living outside the city limits of Salem, but within the CCRLS area (Yamhill, Polk, Marion, and parts of Linn County) and who are ages 18 and younger

 are offered a card through the C.A.R.E.
 (Create A Reader Everyday) program established by CCRLS.
 C.A.R.E. card holders can check out up to 25 items from the children's and young adult collections and reserve up to 25 items without paying a non-resident fee.
 The cards are good at any participating CCRLS library in Polk, Marion, and Yamhill counties.

 - Adults: Adults living outside the city limits of Salem, but within the CCRLS area (Yamhill, Polk, Marion, and parts of Linn County) who choose not to pay the annual fee will be provided with a basic card for each household member.
-The basic card allows the cardholder to check out one item from any CCRLS library at a time.
-One hold may also be on file at any given time.
+The basic card allows the cardholder to check out ten items from any CCRLS library at a time.
+Ten holds may also be on file at any given time.
 All Salem Public Library services and collections can still be used on the premises and many online resources can be accessed remotely with the basic card.